 Chris Holland

 Chris Holland undertook his BA in Biological Sciences and MSc in Integrative Biosciences at Jesus College, Oxford University where a masters project at the Silk Group has given him the opportunity to study silk as his D. Phil in the ABRG at the Department of Zoology.
-Afterward he was awared a Fellowship by Examination at Magdalen College and is now continuing this work in the Oxford Silk Group.
+Afterwards he was awarded a Fellowship by Examination at Magdalen College

 Whilst originally trained in classical biology he is now using these skills to study silk using techniques usually found in a wide range of fields, from material science to polymer chemistry and molecular modelling.
 His work focuses mainly on the rheology (the study of flow and deformation of matter) of silks.